Luming-L/ProjectNew/Results/MotifFind/MotifFind.md

 # Refine recalled peaks
-Refine recalled peaks of each  to get a list of peaks for each biological sample
+Refine recalled peaks to get a list of peaks for each biological sample
 ## input files
 **Cancer type-specific peak calls (23)**
 Each text file represents all merged peak calls from each cancer type.